tensorflow/tfx/docs/guide/trainer.md

 The Trainer TFX pipeline component trains a TensorFlow model.

-Trainer consumes:
+Trainer takes:

-* Training tf.Examples transformed by a Transform pipeline component.
-* Eval tf.Examples transformed by a Transform pipeline component.
+*   tf.Examples used for training and eval.
+*   A user provided module file that defines the trainer logic.
 *   A data schema create by a SchemaGen pipeline component and optionally altered by the developer.
+*   Proto definition of train args and eval args.
+*   Optional transform graph produced by upstream Transform component.
+*   Optional base models used for scenarios such as warmstart.

 Trainer emits: A SavedModel and an EvalSavedModel